Should I Become an ASPCA Officer?

 Step 3: Obtain Peace Officer Certification

 ASPCA HLE agents in New York must receive New York State peace officer certification.
 This requires completing training approved by New York's Office of Public Safety.
 Other states and animal welfare agencies may have different requirements, such as meeting law enforcement training or required courses.

 In order to be a successful ASPCA officer, you should determine your training or certification eligibility.
 Peace officer and training requirements may vary by state.
 It can be beneficial to check with the state or local law enforcement agency for specific information.

 Animal welfare groups and agencies, such as the National Control Association, offer job boards for related positions.
 Prospective candidates may need to submit a resume and cover letter to the agency for review.
 When hiring a new HLE or animal control worker, some animal welfare agencies prefer to hire volunteers or workers with the requisite experience.

-- Be competitive.
-Because working as an ASPCA officer, or in a related position, is prestigious and desirable to many candidates, it is important to have the skills, experience and training needed to stand out among other applicants.
+Because working as an ASPCA officer or in a related position is prestigious and desirable to many candidates, it's important to have the skills, experience, and training needed to stand out among other applicants.

 There are opportunities to advance as an HLE or ASPCA officer.
 One such upper level position would be Senior Manager of the Animal Crimes Division.
 An upper level position as an animal cruelty officer may require additional education, such as a bachelor's degree, as well as several years of experience.